 We had such a relaxing time.
 I slept on a hammock and took a long nap with the nice breeze rocking me.
 Hubby took off with all the boys to a creek on my aunts property and he had a blast.

 The next day already started to feel like the last day, we were leaving the following day.
 So we were sad.
-Of course through social media a lot of us keep in touch, yet it’s not the same.
+Of course, through the magic of social media, a lot of us keep in touch, yet it’s not the same.
 So we took it easy, starting with breakfast at another comedor (small restaurant) Comedor Las Ninfas.
 You can eat at these comedores on the main street by the mercado.
 There are several comedores lined up next to each other.
 The hard part is choosing.
-Stop by Comedor Ninfas or Comedor Dayana, because I can vouch that the food is DELISH!
+Stop by Comedor Ninfas or Comedor Dayana, because I can vouch that the food is DELICIOUS!

 Friday, the last day, we were heading out pretty early.
 Lots of tears and hugs and last photographs we managed to say goodbye.
 Guatemala City bound!!!

 TIP: If you leave on a friday leave super early or you will be stuck in traffic for hours.
 Why?
 Its payday and for some reason that affects traffic.
 (That’s what I was told)

 I invite everyone to make a stop by Jutiapa, don’t just go to the typical tourist place.
 This is in route to Salvador so if that is your destination, make a pit stop.
 Go by the Mercado, try a Quesadilla that has nothing to do with a tortilla with cheese, then go have a lunch at one of the many Comedores.
 I encourage you to try one of my family comedores and tell them the sobrina (niece) Leslie from the States sent you. 🙂